 Interest Rates and Terms

 Interest rates on business term loans vary by lender, loan, borrower creditworthiness and whether the loan is secured by collateral or not.
-Bank of America, for instance, advertises rates starting at 3.50% for secured term loans.
-In contrast, Wells Fargo’s business term loan rates range from 7% to 22.99% for unsecured loans, as of April 2020.
-Interest rates for business term loans are usually fixed, though some lenders may opt for variable rates.
+Additionally, interest rates for business term loans are usually fixed, though some lenders may opt for variable rates.

 Repayment periods often run 1 year to 5 years.
 However, repayment terms could extend longer depending on the lender, sometimes up to 20 years.
-Business owners may make monthly or weekly payments throughout the loan term.
+Business owners typically make monthly or weekly payments throughout the loan term, though daily payments could be required for short-term loans.

 Lines of Credit